remy419/remy419/README.md

-- Hi, I’m Remy
+- I’m Remy
-- I’m interested in data science, risk management in business, finance.
+- I’m interested in data science, AI-ML and business analytics.
+- My business knowledge concludes of ERP systems and Banking.
-- I’m currently learning Python/R programming to perform basic data analysis.
-I can code simple functions, data visualization.
+- I’m currently learning Python/R programming to perform exploratory data analysis.

 <!---
 remy419/remy419 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.